Economy of Qatar: Capital market

 The stock market capitalisation of listed companies in Qatar was valued at $95,487 million in 2007 by the World Bank.
 As 2008 drew to a close, no capital markets around the globe, including Qatar's, were immune to the effects of the sub-prime fallout.
 That said, there is considerable optimism that Qatar's bourse, the Doha Securities Market (DSM), will remain relatively resilient to the ongoing international turbulence.
 It has followed the same peak-trough trajectory as many others around the globe, hitting record highs in mid-2008, before diving in late 2008 and early 2009.
 Between December 2006 and July 2008 the DSM Index rose about 117% before the 2008 financial crisis wiped out most of these gains.
 In the first few months of 2009, the DSM lost about 40% of its value.
 In an effort to stave off further losses, the government announced in February 2009 that it would step in to buy up shares of troubled banks amounting to about 10% of the market's capitalisation.
 The move improved investor optimism and is hoped to prevent the market from falling further.
 The proposal to create a single unified regulator as early as 2010 to oversee all banking and financial services is viewed as another promising development that will transform the financial sector for the better.

+Real estate sector

+Real estate is a significant and increasingly regulated sector of the Qatari economy, encompassing residential, commercial and mixed-use property and centred on the capital, Doha.
+Ownership of land was historically restricted to Qatari nationals, but reforms from the early 2000s, accelerating after Law No. 16 of 2018 on non-Qatari ownership and use of real estate, opened designated zones to non-Qatari individuals and companies.
+The sector is overseen by the Ministry of Justice and, since 2023, by a dedicated Real Estate Regulatory Authority known as Aqarat.